johannes-manner/SeMoDe/README.md

 This feature is to generate tests automatically from your Lambda function executions.

-java -jar SeMoDe.jar "REGION" "LOG GROUP" "SEARCH STRING"
+´´´java -jar SeMoDe.jar "awsSeMoDe" "REGION" "LOG GROUP" "SEARCH STRING"´´´

+0. "awsSeMoDe" is a constant, which specifies the used utility mechanism.

-1. Region is the first argument, when executing the prototype.
+1. Region is the first argument.
 The AWS region information is provided as a string, e.g. "eu-west-1" for Ireland, and is related to the location of the function deployment.